christiskatsouris/Robust_HDIVX_Cointegration/README.md

 - Phillips, P. C. B., and Magdalinos, T. (2008).
 Limit theory for explosively cointegrated systems.
 Econometric Theory, 24(4), 865-887.
 - Phillips, P. C. B., and Magdalinos, T. (2007).
 Limit theory for moderate deviations from a unit root.
 Journal of Econometrics, 136(1), 115-130.
 - Yousuf, K., & Ng, S. (2021).
 Boosting high dimensional predictive regressions with time varying parameters.
 Journal of Econometrics, 224(1), 60-87.

+## Acknowledgments

+The author greatfully acknowledges financial support from the Department of Economics at the Faculty of Environment, Science and Economy of the University of Exeter, United Kingdom.